New MIG and TIG welders have to guess how much welding they will do.

 Size and weight always matter, and we have also included the dimensions and weight of the various tanks too.
 You need to know if a certain gas tank can fit in your truck, welding cart, shop, etc.

-Popular MIG/TIG Welding Gas Tank Sizes
+Popular Welding Gas Bottle Sizes for MIG and TIG

 The largest of the three sizes provide plenty of use time without sacrificing too much portability.
 So, if you have the room, and can afford it, go with the larger 125 cf tank.
 Otherwise, select the 40 or 80 cf tank based on your available space and budget.